How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 Clear your caching plugin and CDN cache.
 Variation Cache and Product Index rebuild automatically.

-No "keep data" option on delete — intentional for privacy compliance.
+There is no "keep data" option on delete.
+This is intentional for privacy compliance.
 Export analytics data first using the CSV button if you want to keep it.